-These Egg Bites Recipe are a copycat of Starbucks Sous Vide egg bites but WITHOUT the sous vide machine or molds!
+These Starbucks Copycat Egg Bites Recipe are made WITHOUT a sous vide machine or molds!
 Instead, I use a mini muffin tin and simply pop them in the oven!
 After many tests, I've discovered the trick to making the BEST egg bites that are super moist AND ready in under 15 minutes!

-The first time I tried Starbucks sous vide egg bites I was hooked.
+The first time I tried Starbucks' sous vide egg bites I was hooked.
 They were super moist and full of flavor!
-I immediately wanted to know what the heck "sous vide" was and how I could make them at home.
+I immediately wanted to know what the heck "sous vide" was and how I could make them at home myself.